sammypham/turn-manager/README.md

 # Turnmanager.app

 A turn-based employee management system for salons.
-Features socket connections available for multi-device use.
+Features socket connections available for multi-device use, mobile and desktop supported.
 Written using MERN stack.

 ![App Demo Img](example_image.png)